petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/SDK.NET/v1.0.0-sprint/tag.md

 var result = await manager.CleanDocumentsAsync();
 ```

-### Words Occurences
+### Words Occurrences

-Get words and the occurences of the words.
+Get words and the occurrences of the words.

 _Example:_